 - 1. The Texas Department of Insurance, Division of Workers' Compensation, has jurisdiction to hear this case. - 2.
 Venue is proper in the (City) Field Office. - 3.
-The preponderance of the evidence is not contrary to the decision of the Independent Review Organization that 10 sessions of a chronic pain management program for the low back over a two week period is not health care reasonably required for Claimant's compensable injury of (Date of Injury).
+The preponderance of the evidence is contrary to the decision of the Independent Review Organization that an additional 10 days of a chronic pain management program is not health care reasonably required for the compensable injury of (Date of Injury).